AlessandroMinoccheri/website/content/post/symfony-4.md

 ## Environment Variables

 When designing your system, you may wish to have different variables that can be not the same as in other environments.
-In previous symfony versions you put that variables into a file called **parameters.yml** and in parameters.yml.yourenv.
+In previous Symfony versions you put that variables into a file called **parameters.yml** and in parameters.yml.yourenv.
 Now that file doesn't exist (you can obviously change your code to use it but it's a little bit complex) and you need to write those variables in a file called .env in the project root.
 Obviously you can have different .env files but it depends on how many environments you have into your application.
 Here is a simple **.env** file: